ocf/ocfweb/ocfweb/docs/docs/services/account/content-removal.md

 been breached, and if we determine the complaint to be valid, we will take appropriate action on our end.

-Please note that, if the above steps fail, the website is being maintained in compliance with our policies.
+Please note that, if the above steps fail, the website is likely being maintained in compliance with our policies.
 There is nothing the OCF can do to change this outcome.
 Please do not assume that we support or endorse information posted by our members.

 ### DMCA considerations